act-rules/act-rules.github.io/_rules/SC2-4-6-descriptive-headings.md

 #### Passed example 10

 The visible heading is made up of an image of text, that also has an accessible name.
-Both the visible content and the accessible name is describe the content.
+Both the visible content and the accessible name describe the content.

 ```html
 <h1><img src="../test-assets/SC2-4-6-descriptive-headings/oranges.png" "alt="Oranges"></h1>